gabekramirez/Game-Dev-Club-Club-Bot/README.md

 Discord Bot for the Game Dev Club Club (GDCC - A club of game dev clubs).

+The Discord Bot runs remotely on a Cloudflare Worker that automatically updates with this GitHub repo SAFELY for FREE with NO ADS!

 ## Table of Contents